-Licensing: We publish content on our site under a Creative Commons By ShareAlike license.
+Licensing: We publish content on our site under a Creative Commons BY-SA license.
 We will consider other licensing options on a case-by-case basis.

 Links: All links are subject to the approval of the Opensource.com editorial team.
 If the primary purpose of your submission is to provide a backlink to your company or product, we are not the right publication for your article.
 We focus on stories about open source projects, technologies, and communities, not products.
 Although a product pitch is not a good fit for us, there may be a great story about how you're using or giving back to open source at your organization that we'd love to help you tell.